Nickyg56/Software-Infrastructure-Engineering-Tools/README.md

 # DevOps

-Useful videos and articles, links relating to DevOps
+Useful videos, articles and links relating to DevOps

 ## Docs